Sisters High School (historic)

 The historic Sisters High School (also known as the Old Sisters High School and the Sisters Public Schools Administration Building) was built in 1939 as a public secondary school for the community of Sisters in central Oregon.
 It was constructed using United States Federal Government funds provided through the Public Works Administration.
 The old Sisters High School was listed on National Register of Historic Places in 2006.
-Today, the facility has been converted into an administration building for the local school district.
+Today, the facility has been converted into an administration building for the local school district, Sisters School District.

 History

 The old Sisters High School is located in Sisters, a small community in Deschutes County, Oregon.
 The high school building has been an important landmark in the community since the 1930s.
 It replaced a school house built in 1912 that was used for all classes from first grade through high school.

 The Sisters School District purchased property for the high school in 1938.
 The land was bought from the Oregon and Western Colonization Company, which owned unused right-of-way along U.S. Route 20.
 The 2 acre lot acquired for the high school is a triangular parcel of land on the southeast side of Sisters.
 It is bordered by Locust Street on the east and Cascade Avenue on the north with Route 20 running diagonally along the southwest side of the property.

 The high school was built in 1939 as a Public Works Administration project, one of many public schools funded by the United States Federal Government during the Great Depression.
 It was financed with a Public Works Administration grant of $8,550 along with $14,000 in bonds issued by the Sisters School District.
-The high school's architectural style is colonial revival, a common design type for public schools constructed during the 1930s.
+The high school's architectural style is Colonial Revival, a common design type for public schools constructed during the 1930s.
 The building was designed by John E. Isted, an architect from Bend, Oregon.
 The construction contract was won by O. C. Hart of Redmond, Oregon with a bid of $22,138.
 Hart began work on the building in late December 1938.
 The structure was completed in May 1939.
 It was furnished over the summer so it was ready to host classes in September 1939.
 The high school was officially opened on 6 September 1939 with 20 students enrolled.